Southern Baptist Disaster Relief teams help with flood recovery in Hutchinson

-“It’s the house I was born in and here I am today, making sure that nothing happens to it,” says Joycelyn.
+“It’s the house I was born in and here I am today making sure that nothing happens to it,” said Woodson.

+That’s why she reached out to the disaster relief group.
+She said her mother told her to call 211, the United Way help hotline, and that’s how she was connected to the group.

-All day, a team of five has helped throw away soiled items and spray a solution to help fight mold.
-This is the groups seventh deployment this year.
+All day Thursday, a team of five from Lenexa helped Woodson with cleanup and sprayed the basement with a solution to help fight mold.
+They are one of two teams helping recovery efforts in Hutchinson this week.
+The other team is a group from California.

+Volunteer Howard Hughes said all the recent flooding across Kansas and other states have kept them busy.
+This trip to Hutchinson marks their seventh deployment this year.

-“Five of those were the Fremont, Nebraska area, one was in Iowa,” chimes Howard Hughes, a volunteer with SBDG.
+“Five of those were the Fremont, Nebraska area,” said Hughes.
+“One was in Iowa.”

+Working to fulfill SBDR’s mission, to serve others in a time of crisis.

-The group find themselves helping to ease the burden that comes with recovering from natural disasters, but to be able to do it in a timely way and so efficiently and with people who care,” mentions Woodson, “it’s really been a blessing.”
+“To be able to do it in a timely way and so efficiently and with people who care, it’s really been a blessing,” said Woodson.

-The volunteers say they walk away with more.
-“We feel like we walk away with more from it in the way of a blessing than what we receive,” posits Hughes.
+“We feel like we walk away with more from it in the way of a blessing than what we receive,” said Hughes.

-Hughes says after they finish up here in Hutchinson they’ll be prepared to head to Missouri to help with flood recovery.
+Hughes said after they finish helping homes in Hutchinson, they’ll be prepared to head to Missouri to help with flood recovery.

 The Southern Baptist Disaster Relief relies on donations and volunteers to offer free help to communities.